 Back in the day, all of the ice bartenders used started as a block and it was up to the individual and their ice tools to create smaller, usable chunks and shavings for mixing.
 Luckily, we don't have to use picks and shavers anymore.

 Today, blocks are primarily used for chilling party punches and can take any form you want.
 Ice rings are popular and there are many novelty molds available but you can also use almost any container you have available as long as you can remove the solid ice.

 Another large chunk of ice that is becoming more popular is the ice ball, which is commonly used in Japan for serving "whiskey on the rocks."

 Basic science says that ice is water in a solid form and given that, it only stands to reason that cleaner water produces cleaner ice, which will add water to your cocktails in the end.
 Start off right by freezing water that you would drink: distilled, purified, natural spring or bottled, essentially anything but unfiltered tap water.

 - Keep your ice fresh by rotating the newer and older cubed.
 Avoid storing it in the freezer near foods like fish or anything else you don't want to taste in your next Highball.

 - At home, ice cube trays are perfect for the nightly round of drinks.
-I keep a few trays full at any given time and have a regular rotation to keep all of them fresh.
 One-inch cube trays are ideal.

 - Ice can be stored for easy access during a party in an ice bucket.
 These are usually insulated and will keep ice from melting quickly.